 It’s simple.
 If this conversation affects everybody in the team and it is valuable information, then yes.
 This is under the assumption that no one else has anywhere to be as well.
 But you still have to be careful not to derail the conversation.
 There should be an outcome for every meeting you have.
 Repeating or arguing over things that everybody already knows doesn’t help anyone besides those that want to hear their own voice.
 Also, most things can’t be solved by just discussing them.
 You need to try and gather feedback to see what works and what doesn’t.

 If the conversation affects a part of the team, then they should continue the topic after the meeting.
-There’s no point of holding up other people who don’t need to be in that discussion.
+There’s no point in holding up other people who don’t need to be in that discussion.
 The more the meetings go over time, the more people start to feel that check-ins are not valuable.
 They are, but they need to be moderated carefully.

 As a manager, you need to have the big picture of everything going on.
 However, your team members might know important details that you are not aware of as it is specific to their work or expertise.
 OKRs are all about little details that impact what works and what doesn’t.
 You need to hear different points of view and different experiences to make the system work and increase engagement and flow.
 Also, just cascading plans without any discussion can demotivate the team and that is definitely not what you would want.